Back to top

 • Often involved in business strategy and investor relations

-As you move up, your salary can easily exceed £100,000 per year in senior roles.
+As you move up, your salary can easily exceed £100,000 in senior and leadership roles.
 But remember, with higher pay comes greater responsibility and often longer hours.

 Beyond the Paycheck: Perks and Benefits

-When considering a job offer, look beyond just the web developer’s salary.
+When considering a job offer, look beyond just the web developer salary.
 Many UK companies offer additional benefits that can significantly boost your overall package:

-• Remote work options: Save time and money on commuting
+• Remote work options: save time and money on commuting — now standard at most tech companies

-• Professional development budgets: Stay sharp with courses and conferences
+• Professional development budgets: stay sharp with courses, conferences, and certifications

-• Stock options: Especially common in startups, can lead to big payouts if the company succeeds
+• Stock options: especially common in startups; can lead to significant payouts if the company succeeds

-• Generous holiday allowance: Some companies offer more than the statutory 28 days
+• Generous holiday allowance: some companies offer well above the statutory 28 days

-• Childcare benefits: Can be a huge help for working parents
+• Childcare benefits: a huge help for working parents

 Beyond The Paycheck Perks And Benefits